Understanding the Importance of Personal Credit Scores

 2. Credit Utilization Percentage.
 The percent of credit you’re utilizing, or how much credit you currently use compared to how much total credit you have, makes up 30% of your credit score.
 To calculate your credit utilization percentage on a credit card, add the current balance and divide it by the total credit limit on your card.
 If you have more than 10% utilized, this will negatively impact your score.
 You can improve this percentage by paying down your credit card balances as quickly as possible.

 3. Other Factors.
-There are several additional factors that make up the remaining 35% of how your credit score is determined.
+Several additional factors make up the remaining 35% of how your credit score is determined.
 Things like your annual income, number of years employed, property owned, age of your credit accounts, number of credit inquiries and bankruptcies are all considerations that go into your final credit score.

 Because the information on your credit reports determines your credit score and therefore your creditworthiness, it’s critical that you verify the accuracy of the reports.
 You can obtain one free credit report every year from each of the three major credit bureaus by visiting AnnualCreditReport.com.